VeloSteve/Coral-Model-V12/README.md

 # Coral-Model-V12

 This is the model used for a paper expected to be released as Logan, Dunne, Ryan, Baskett, and Donner 2019.
-Publication details are not yet available.
+Publication details are not yet available and may change.

 ## To run the model: